uiuc-bdeep/Website/README.md

 Our website based on a built-in domain at [Squarespace.com](https://www.squarespace.com/) and a thrid-party domain [AWS](https://aws.amazon.com/).
 Please access our website at [www.uiuc-bdeep.org](https://www.uiuc-bdeep.org/).

 ## Structure
-This repository includes two folders.
-One is [Code_files]() storing the HTML, CSS, JavaScript files that embeded in the website; the other is [Content_files]() keeping projects' content that need to update.
+This repository includes two parts.
+One is [Code_files](https://github.com/uiuc-bdeep/Website/tree/master/Code_files) storing the HTML, CSS, JavaScript files that embeded in the website; the other is [Content_files](https://github.com/uiuc-bdeep/Website/tree/master/Content_files) keeping projects' content that show publicly.

 ```
 Website